HOW TO CHOOSE SMOKE DETECTOR?

 When smoke enters the optical chamber and crosses the path of the light beam, some light is scattered by the smoke particles, directing it at the sensor and thus activating the alarm.

-These types of smoke detectors are best at sensing smoldering fires that create a lot of smoke without many (or any) visible flames.
+These types of smoke detectors are best at sensing smouldering fires that create a lot of smoke without many (or any) visible flames.
 While not as prone to false alarms as ionization smoke detectors, photoelectric alarms may be randomly set off by a build-up of dust in the unit.

 3) DUAL SENSOR SMOKE DETECTORS